 Employers can struggle to keep on top of sponsor licence compliance, management, and reporting duties, especially if there is a large turnover of key personnel, other business pressures, a large sponsored workforce or changing immigration rules.

-Failure to comply with sponsor licence duties could result in an audit inspection by UKVI and, depending on the outcome of that visit, the downgrading, suspension, or revocation of your sponsor licence.
+Failure to comply with sponsor licence duties could result in an audit inspection by a Home Office official and, depending on the outcome of that visit, the downgrading, suspension, or revocation of the sponsor licence.

-A downgrading of a sponsor licence results in a three-month action plan, during which time you cannot sponsor new skilled migrant workers on work visas or make changes to your sponsor licence.
-At the end of the action plan there is a second visit from UKVI to check compliance with the plan.
+A downgrading of a sponsor licence results in a three-month action plan, during which time a business cannot sponsor new skilled migrant workers on work visas or make changes to their licence.
+At the end of the action plan, there is a second visit from a Home Office official to check compliance with the plan.

 What to do if your sponsor licence is suspended or revoked

-The suspension or revocation of a sponsor licence is a serious blow to a business and its skilled migrant workers reliant on their sponsoring employer for their ability to continue to live and work in the UK.
-If your sponsor licence is suspended or revoked your business needs to act quickly to minimise the impact of the decision on your company, your staff and to manage any reputational damage.
+If your sponsor licence is suspended or revoked your business needs to act quickly to minimise the impact of the decision on your company, and your staff and to manage any reputational damage.

 The suspension of a sponsor licence means:

-- The business can’t sponsor new skilled migrant workers although you can continue to employ your existing sponsored workforce.
+- The business cannot sponsor additional skilled worker visa holders although you can continue to employ your existing sponsored workforce

 - If the sponsor licence is revoked the company will not be able to continue to employ existing sponsored workers.
-The employees will have their work visas curtailed and normally only have sixty days to find a new sponsor.
-If they cannot then they will have to leave the UK.
+The employees will have their work visas curtailed and normally only have 60 days to find a new sponsor or leave the UK

 During the period of sponsor licence suspension, your business should:

-- Plan for all outcomes including looking at your recruitment and training options if the sponsor licence is revoked.
+- Plan for all outcomes including looking at your recruitment and training options if the licence is revoked

-If the Home Office is satisfied that you have addressed the concerns that led to suspension of the sponsor licence then your licence could be reinstated.
-If UKVI are not satisfied with the reply, your sponsor licence could be downgraded or revoked.
+If the Home Office is satisfied that you have addressed the concerns that led to the suspension of the licence then your licence could be reinstated but, if not, your licence could be downgraded or revoked.

 If your licence has been suspended or revoked it is essential that you take urgent legal advice on your options because of the short-term and long-term implications of not being able to recruit skilled migrant workers.
 The loss experienced by your company may not just be the immediate financial loss as a result of a downturn in production but also the more nebulous, but just as important, reputational damage to your business.
-As a result, it is essential that you and your key personnel recognise that a sponsor licence is not just a one-off application, it is an ongoing administrative task or hurdle, depending on your perspective of the sponsor management system.
+As a result, it is essential that you and your key personnel recognise that a sponsor licence is not just a one-off application, it is an ongoing administrative process that gives you access to recruiting the skilled staff you need.